epanchi/qr-reader/README.md

 # QR-Reader
 - Submitted, onProcessing, Processed
 - file's table: System should store the file name, timestamp, status and the content of the qr code.
-- Queue Jobs background for image generation and QR iteration
+- Queue Jobs background for image generation and QR iteration (database)

 # Enable application Docker Laravel Sail